-- I, PERFECTO RAMON Z. DIMAYUGA, JR., of legal age, Filipino citizen, married with office address at PSBank Center, 777 Pasco de Roxas Ave., corner Sedeño St., Makati City, after having been sworn in accordance with law, depose and state that: - I am the duly elected and qualified Corporate Secretary of Philippine Savings Bank, a banking institution duly organized and existing under and in accordance with the laws of the Philippines, with principal office at PSBank Center, 777 Paseo de Roxas Ave., corner Sedeño St., Makati City. - 2.
-At the regular meeting of the Board of Directors of the said banking institution held on April 27, 2023 at its principal office, of which a quorum was present, the following resolution was unanimously approved and adopted:
+- I, PERFECTO RAMON Z. DIMAYUGA, JR., of legal age, Filipino citizen, married with office address at PSBank Center, 777 Paseo de Roxas Ave., corner Sedeño St., Makati City, after having been sworn in accordance with law, depose and state that: - 1.
+I am the duly elected and qualified Corporate Secretary of Philippine Savings Bank, a banking institution duly organized and existing under and in accordance with the laws of the Philippines, with principal office at PSBank Center, 777 Paseo de Roxas Ave., corner Sedeño St., Makati City. - 2.
+At the regular meeting of the Board of Directors of the said banking institution held on September 21, 2023 at its principal office, of which a quorum was present, the following resolution was unanimously approved and adopted:

-RESOLUTION NO. 2023 - 039
+RESOLUTION NO. 2023 - 093

-"RESOLVED, as it is hereby resolved, that the Board of Directors of Philippine Savings Bank hereby approves the Updated 2023 Corporate Governance (CG) Manual, as attached to the pertinent Memorandum submitted to the Board;
+"RESOLVED, That the Board of Directors of Philippine Savings Bank hereby approves the Updated 2023 Corporate Governance Manual (CGM), as attached to the pertinent Memorandum submitted to the Board;